 7 Ways for How to Find Wall Studs Without a Stud Finder

-Most homes are built with 2x4 or 2x6 studs and studs can be found typically on the sides of windows or doors.
-Additionally, most outlets and light switches have a stud location on the right or left side.
-Lastly, any trim in the home (baseboards, crown molding, etc.) is usually nailed to a stud.
-Now that you have that base knowledge, let’s show you some tips on how to find a stud without a stud finder.
+Most homes are built using 2x4 or 2x6 studs, which are typically located on the sides of windows and doors.
+Most outlets and light switches will have a stud on the right or left side.
+The trim in your home, such as baseboards, crown molding, and other decorative finishing is usually nailed to a stud.
+Now that you know some of the places you are most likely to find studs, let’s learn how to find a stud without a stud finder.

-This method may seem a bit unorthodox but it works!
-You can use tape or even dental floss to drag a refrigerator magnet across the wall to find the stud.
-Wait until the magnet sticks to the wall and then….you have found your stud!
-Side note: The stronger the magnet, the better!
+This method may seem a bit unorthodox, but it works!
+Use tape or dental floss with a magnet attached and drag it across the wall to find the stud.
+This method works because the metal screws used to secure the drywall are typically secured to a stud .
+Wait until the magnet sticks to the wall and mark the location of the stud—it's that easy.

 Measure from the Corner

-The baseboards in your home are attached to the studs.
-Check your baseboards to see if you can spot where it might have been nailed.
-These holes (commonly known as dimples) are usually painted over and filled with caulk.
-Despite this, you may be able to see one to locate a stud.
-If you find one, measure in 16″ increments to locate the additional studs.
+The baseboards, door trim, and window casements in your home are usually attached to the studs.
+Check your baseboards to see if you can spot where it has been nailed.
+These holes are usually painted over and filled with caulk which often creates a dimple.
+When you locate one of these dimples, measure out in 16″ increments to locate the additional studs.

-As previously mentioned, at least one side of an outlet and light switch will be mounted on a stud.
+At least one side of an outlet and light switch will be mounted to a stud, and windows are too.
+Windows usually have a stud on each side, but trimwork can make finding the stud tricky.
+Start with outlets and light switches for the quickest and most accurate results.
 Tap the sides of the outlet to locate which side has the stud support.
 Measure about 3/4″ away from the outlet on the stud side and use that as a starting point to determine the 16″ intervals.